ForeverSc/ts-mock/README.md

 # Typescript Mock
-a tool to generage mock json data by typescript interface file
+a tool to generate mock json data by typescript interface file

 # Install
 ```